Dr. Jason Silver

 Areas of Specialization

-Morality and moral judgment
+Morality and ideology

-Jason Silver (formerly Jasmine Silver) is an assistant professor in the School of Criminal Justice at Rutgers–Newark.
+Jason R. Silver is an assistant professor in the School of Criminal Justice at Rutgers–Newark.
 He received his Ph.D. in Criminal Justice from the University at Albany, SUNY in 2018.
 His research centers on applying moral psychological theory to understand the role of moral cognition in crime, deviance, and criminal justice.
 His research in this area has focused on punishment preferences, criminalization preferences, and perceptions of the police, as well offender and court actor decision-making.
 He is also interested more generally in public opinion about crime and criminal justice, as well as in the roles of different forms of ideology in shaping justice-related attitudes.